- Tips for caring for someone with poor hearing

 - investigate other visual alerts such as alarm clocks and front door alerts

-- install assistive-listening devices such as volume-controlled phones for contacting others in an emergency.
+- install assistive-listening devices such as volume-controlled phones for contacting people in an emergency.

-For more information about hearing loss, visit the Australian Government Hearing Services Program website.
+For more information about hearing loss, visit the Hearing Services Program website.

-Older people often experience low vision or blindness.
-This can cause frustration, depression and grief as they mourn the loss of life as they knew it, especially their independence, mobility and the freedom to drive.
+Older people often have poor vision or blindness.
+This can cause frustration or depression, especially if their vision loss affects their independence, mobility and ability to drive.

-When caring for someone who has low vision or blindness, it's important to:
+When caring for someone who has vision problems:

 - say your name when you arrive